-This tour is led by AARCH board member former Programs Director Susan Arena, local guides and property owners, including 2020 AARCH Award Preservation Award winners Jill and Rick Tefft, and members of the New York State Historic Preservation Office.
-The tour begins at 10 AM and ends around 4 PM.
+This tour is led by AARCH board member, former Programs Director, and Greenwich resident Susan Arena; local guides, historians, and property owners, including 2020 AARCH Award Preservation Award winners Jill and Rick Tefft; and experts from the New York State Historic Preservation Office.
+The tour begins at 10 AM and ends around 3:30 PM.

 The fee is $55 for AARCH members and $65 for non-members.
 Lunch is included.